Recap / Batman: The Animated Series E17 "See No Evil"

 Here We Go Again: Subverted.
 Kimmy's mom hears her talking to someone that's not there and fears it's happening all over again, but then she learns it's just Batman and is relieved.

 Invisible Man: Lloyd Ventrix steals an experimental suit that renders him invisible, but is also toxic.

 Noodle Incident: It's clear Lloyd has always been a crook, but exactly what he went to jail for in the first place is never detailed.

 Not-So-Imaginary Friend: Kimmy's pal Mojo is actually her ex-con father in an invisibility suit.
 Later she ends up talking to Batman, who leaves right before her mother walks in to ask who she's talking to.

-Outside Ride: Batman grabs onto the roof of a car rendered invisible by Applied Phlebotinum to prevent the driver (likewise) from kidnapping his (the driver's) estranged daughter.
+Outside Ride: Batman grabs onto the roof of Ventrix's invisible car to stop him from kidnapping his (Ventrix's) daughter.
 The whole thing comes crashing past through an alley, leading a witness (who only sees Batman zooming along about four feet off the ground) to remark to another, "I didn't know he could fly too..."

 Sanity Slippage: Ventrix ends up becoming more unhinged the longer he uses the suit, until he reaches the point where he doesn't care if it kills him—he just wants his daughter back.

 Water Tower Down: A variant where the water isn't used for a direct attack.
 Batman wins the final confrontation by tossing a batarang into a water tower so that the spray reveals Ventrix's position.
 With his one big advantage negated, he's easy prey for Batman's superior fighting ability.